dfinity/portal/docs/developer-docs/integrations/rosetta/hotkeys.md

 `openssl pkey -inform pem -outform der -in private.pem -out public.der -pubout`

-### Hex representation

 The generated DER files are in a binary format not intended to be readable by humans.
-But we can get a hex representation of both keys:
+But you can get a hex representation of both keys:

-### Private key
+#### Private key

 `xxd -p private.der`